11th May 2019

 Skye United FC 3 - Mt Eliza U12 Gold 8

 Today’s match was a great one that represented the effort and determination shown by the boys during the match today.
-The new start to the season has really shown that the boys are ready to get going and get regraded back to wallabies.
+The new start to the

-Brilliant effort in defence to everyone who played there and especially to Innes for keeping for the whole match and making some great saves in the early stages of the game to keep us in it.
+in the early stages of the game to keep us in it.
 There are a few things to work on in defence but great effort.

 To the midfielders who scored some great goals but mostly got the ball from the opposition and creating great opportunities, well done.
-Good job Danny for getting the MOTM award and scoring three amazing goals!
+Good

-Excellent job by the strikers for creating opportunities to score and scoring themselves, we just need to work on not getting drawn to the ball and not going back to help defend on corners.
+opportunities to score and scoring themselves, we just need to work on not getting drawn to the ball and not going back to help defend on

-Also a great job to Liam, Luca, Ernie and especially Matt (as captain) for communicating to the team which was really helpful and played a vital part in our win today.
+Also a great job to Liam, Luca, Ernie and especially Matt (as captain) for communicating to the team which was really helpful and played a

 Great job everyone and see you at training on Thursday :)